 Is your volunteer group or business looking to directly assist Chandler residents in need of a helping hand?
 Join the Let's Pull Together Volunteer Program to help our elderly citizens, persons with disabilities, veterans, and families experiencing hardships.
 Projects occur throughout the year and may include yard work, painting home exteriors, helping remove of unwanted items, and/or home repairs (typically done in one morning or an afternoon).
 For more information, or to sign up, contact Danae Presler at 480-782-4354 or email email@example.com.

 For Our City Day Chandler - Be part of a larger cause and volunteer with hundreds of others to revitalize a Chandler neighborhood!
 For Our City Day Chandler will be held on Saturday, Oct.
 27, 2018.
 Check out the Story Map of last year's impacts in the San Tan Neighborhood.

 For more information about volunteer opportunities in Chandler, visit website.

 Neighborhood Programs offers free classes and workshops to empower residents to become leaders in their neighborhood.
 To learn more about the HOA Academy and Neighborhood College, visit website.

 This service is provided to assist residents by facilitating and providing referrals to free mediation services on neighbor-to-neighbor disputes (barking dog issues, etc.) and landlord/tenant disputes.
-For more information on our free mediation program, contact 480-782-4348 or email firstname.lastname@example.org.
+If you would like to get started simply complete the Mediation Request Form and email the completed form to firstname.lastname@example.org.
+For more information on our free mediation program, contact 480-782-4348 or email email@example.com.
 Mediation is not available during May, August, or mid-December to mid-January.